flexits/FlashCards/README.md

 - counters of words and attempts
 - test mode in addition to learning mode
 - image operations (check format, auto resize)
+- show card's comment on face or back side in learning mode

 You're free to use the app anyway you want, preserving original author notice.